 Women also face different psychological and physical problems in recovery, their addictions may stem from different causes, and in many cases, the presence of men can make it more difficult for women to recover.

-Yet, one of the biggest challenges in rehab for women is how to take care of their children during treatment.
+Yet, one of the biggest challenges in rehab for women with children is how to take care of their children during treatment.
 Not only are women facing the struggles of addiction and getting better, but they are also worried about taking care of their family.

 Experts emphasize that children aren’t just a tool for the mother’s recovery.
 They also benefit.
 “In the best programs, kids are clients in their own right,” as Nichole Edge, an associate professor at the University of Arkansas for Medical Science, explains.